AlphaH7/shopping-cart/README.md

 # Shopping Cart App: Amaze-Me

 Dynamic Frontend Shopping app.
-Renders data from a json file ('Products.json') and processes in the app.
+Renders data from a json file ('Products.json') and processes in the app .

 # Demo